Top of the page

 It may take time before your hearing gets better.
 Your doctor will test your hearing after your ear has healed.
 This may be 8 to 12 weeks after surgery.

-While you are healing, it is important to avoid getting water in your ear.
+While you are healing, it's important to avoid getting water in your ear.
 You will also need to avoid heavy lifting, strenuous exercise, and other activities that may put pressure on your eardrum.
-This includes flying in an airplane, swimming, scuba diving, or playing contact sports.
+This includes flying in an airplane, swimming, scuba diving, and playing contact sports.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: